(636) 891-8004 ext 22

 Gateway Central District 2019 Social Justice Grant Application Process

-The Gateway Central Social Justice Ministry program is a resource to strengthen ministries of the local United Methodist congregations within the Gateway Central District.
+The Gateway Central Social Justice Ministry program is a resource to strengthen ministries of local United Methodist congregations who were within the Gateway Central District as of September 11, 2017.
 The following grant process is available to identify ministries which promote Social Justice and assist in the effectiveness of those ministries.
 Only Gateway Central congregations are eligible for these Social Justice Ministry grants.
 The Social Justice Ministry grants can be used to initiate or enhance programs, projects, or activities that are innovative and effective, and that advance Social Justice ministry in the long term.
 Grants are awarded for one-time funding needs.
+Apportionments history will be considered.

 Social Justice Ministry Definition